-The SJN “Reach Out” program supports our parish stewardship efforts by encouraging students to take an active role in our parish community.
-Through their participation in the “Reach Out” activities, students are reaching out to assist members of our community, in particular our sister parish, Sacred Heart, in Homestead, Florida.
+The SJN service program supports our parish stewardship efforts by encouraging students to take an active role in our parish community.
+Through their participation in service activities, students are reaching out to assist members of our community, in particular our sister parish, Sacred Heart, in Homestead, Florida.

-All service initiatives are incorporated into activities focusing on the different needs of the parish and Sacred Heart community.
-The service program is not meant to raise funds, but rather to promote student’s awareness and involvement as a school population and allow each child to understand that they are making a difference in someone else’s life.
-They will be actively helping their neighbor.
+All service initiatives are incorporated into activities focusing on the different needs of the parish and community.
+The service program is not meant to raise funds, but rather to promote student’s awareness and involvement and allow each child to understand that they are making a difference in someone else’s life by actively helping their neighbor.

 The goal of our Religion program is for our students to know Jesus and understand the importance of having Him as the center of their lives.
 Students are taught how to live out their faith using Scripture, Catholic doctrine and tradition, and the Church’s social teachings.
 They are guided into a personal relationship with Christ through prayer.
 At SJNCS we partner with our parents to help foster, in our children, this personal relationship with Christ.
 It is through this partnership that we encourage our students to: